 - Ativan also has fewer unfavorable interactions with other medications when compared to Valium.
-Both drugs, however, can cause dangerous increased sedation when consumed with alcohol.
+Both drugs, however, can cause dangerously increased sedation when consumed with alcohol.

 - Both drugs also have the potential for addiction.
 Stopping either Ativan or Valium abruptly can cause dangerous withdrawal symptoms, depending on how long a person has been using the drug.